hahwul/jwt-hack/README.md

 ## Features

-> Note: The Scan and Server commands are introduced in v2.4.0 and are not yet released.
-They are unavailable in current binaries.
-To try them early, build from the main branch.
->
-> The Server can be secured with `--api-key`, which requires clients to include the `X-API-KEY` header on all requests.

 | Mode    | Description                  | Support                                                      |
 |---------|------------------------------|--------------------------------------------------------------|
 | Encode  | JWT/JWE Encoder              | Secret based / Key based / Algorithm / Custom Header / DEFLATE Compression / JWE |